solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 instruction is decoded to get the `SetProgramRebatableAccountWriteFees` and then calculates the total fees required for the transaction message.
-Then we verify that the fee-payer has a minimum balance of: `per-transaction base fees` + `prioritization fees` + `maximum PRAW fees to be paid`
+Then we verify that the fee-payer has a minimum balance of: `per-transaction base fees` + `prioritization fees` +
+`Millilamports per CU set by SetProgramRebatableAccountWriteFees` * `requested CUs set by SetComputeUnitLimit`.

+Where PRAW fees is :
+`Millilamports per CU set by SetProgramRebatableAccountWriteFees` * `requested CUs set by SetComputeUnitLimit`.

 If the payer does not have enough balance, the transaction is not scheduled and fails with an error `InsufficientFunds`.
 Consider this case the same as if the payer does not have enough funds to pay `other fees`.

 Before processing the message, we check if any loaded account has associated PRAW fees.
 For all accounts with PRAW fees, the fees paid should be greater than